Moving Abroad Checklist 2: Researching Your New Country in…

 Social media today is full of groups.
 They often have names as “Foreigners in [name of the place]”.
 I don’t recommend these groups as the sole source of information because many of their members are expats still in their honeymoon phase, before the cultural shock, or just tourists.
 But while they cannot provide you with the most reliable information, it is still better than the traditional media.

 The real deal is to look for groups of locals.
 One simple way I found is to find language learning groups in the country where I am moving to.
-Not only you will be able to communicate with locals from your new country and learn their idiom, but they will be excited if you offer to teach them your language.
+Not only will you be able to communicate with locals from your new country and learn their idiom, but they will be excited if you offer to teach them your language.
 It can be fun too!

 Another possibility is to look for common interests.
 Even before moving to Europe, I was already in local groups about entrepreneurship, football, and philosophy, three subjects interesting to me.
 While discussing things I enjoyed, I learned about local views on those subjects and other common topics.
 If you are already in the country but feel you don’t know enough about it – since most of your contacts are foreigners – enrolling in a course or volunteering can be useful and pleasant.